BNN-UPC/ignnition/docs_rst/intro.rst

 STEP 1: Design your model
 -------------------------

-First of all, the user must define the inehrent architecture of the *GNN*.
-This task can be very challanging, specially as conceptualizing the elements forming the *GNN* is not trivial.
-To help conceptualizing the model, we propose a novel high-level abstraction, which you can check at :ref:`Multi-stage message passing <multi-stage-message-passing>`, and which will serve as the key-stone of our final implementation.
+First of all, the user must define the inherent architecture of the *GNN*.
+This task can be very challenging, especially as conceptualizing the elements forming the *GNN* is not trivial.
+To help to conceptualize the model, we propose a novel high-level abstraction, which you can check at :ref:`Multi-stage message passing <multi-stage-message-passing>`, and which will serve as the keystone of our final implementation.

 Once we have conceptualized our *GNN*, we must now translate it into the required *yaml* format.
 To do so, check :ref:`generate your